St. Lawrence County issues COVID-19 alert for two businesses in Massena

-CANTON — The St. Lawrence County Public Health Department has issued a COVID-19 exposure an alert for Spanky’s Diner, 3 N. Main St. and Walmart 43 Stephenville, St Massena.
+CANTON — The St. Lawrence County Public Health Department has issued a COVID-19 exposure alert for two businesses in Massena: Spanky’s Diner, 3 N. Main St., and Walmart, 43 Stephenville St.

 People with a risk of exposure should get tested for COVID-19, take their temperature twice a day for 14 days and monitor themselves for symptoms of the disease.